nextstrain/docs.nextstrain.org/src/reference/glossary.rst

    build
       also *Nextstrain build*

-      *(noun)* A sequence of commands, parameters and input files which work together to reproducibly generate outputs.
+      *(noun)* A sequence of commands, parameters and input files which work together to reproducibly generate a :term:`dataset`.
-      Phylogenetic builds execute bioinformatic analyses and generate a :term:`dataset` for visualization with :term:`Auspice`.

    build (verb)